Robert H. Black BS, MS, MBA, PE

 Second alternative: Vanguard Intermediate-Term Tax Exempt VWITX

 There is risk in all investments.
-This portfolio is designed to be diverse, requires minimal adjustment over the years, and have minimal fees.
-It is designed for readers who understand the various products.
+This portfolio is designed to be diverse, requires minimal adjustment over the years, and has minimal fees.
+It is designed for readers who are familiar with various products.
 It should be rebalanced yearly to be within 10% of the target distribution.

-Both the 100% SPY and the more complex portfolio will go up and down over the years.
+Both the 100% SPY and the more complex portfolio will fluctuate over the years.
 The risk is panic and selling at the bottom.

-Keep enough in cash to carry through when the stocks take a dip so that you are not selling at the bottom.
+Keep enough cash on hand to weather a dip in stocks, so you're not forced to sell at the bottom.

 ©,2025 Permission to copy is granted if the source is referenced.